-Perth Stadium Station is a new station being built as part of a $358m smart transport solution for the under-construction Perth Stadium.
+Perth Stadium Station is a new station built as part of a $358m smart transport solution for the under-construction Perth Stadium.

 The new station has a bronze-coloured façade, similar to that of the new Perth Stadium.
 The design also includes a wide roof stretching out from the enclosed concourse to protect passengers from the weather.

-The users can watch a virtual tour of the station platforms, concourse, facade, and the promenade leading to Perth Stadium by using a digital app called LORAR+.
+Visitors can watch a virtual tour of the station platforms, concourse, facade, and the promenade leading to Perth Stadium by using a digital app called LORAR+.

 The new station was developed in three stages, with the first stage involving the construction of a new track closer to the Graham Farmer Freeway and diverting the ‘To Armadale’ line to the old ‘To Perth’ line.
-The second stage included the construction of platforms one, two and three by mid-2016, while the remaining three were completed by mid-2017.
+The second stage included the construction of platforms one, two and three by mid-2016 while the remaining three were completed by mid-2017.

-Hassell was awarded a $5.5m contract to prepare the Stadium station design in June 2014.
+Hassell was awarded a $5.5m contract to prepare the stadium station design in June 2014.

 The PRISM Alliance consortium comprising the Public Transport Authority, Laing O’Rourke, and AECOM was awarded the station construction contract.

-A lightweight fabric, PTFE, has been used for the roof, which covers 85% of the seats and will also naturally ventilate the stadium, reducing energy usage.
+A lightweight fabric, PTFE, has been used for the roof, which covers 85% of the seats and naturally ventilate the stadium, reducing energy usage.
 The roof is also capable of collecting and storing 250,000l of rainwater for reuse in toilets and landscape irrigation.